junxit/us-congress-bills-111/metadata.md

 - 2009-03-05 — Introduced in Senate
 - 2009-03-05 — Read twice and referred to the Committee on Environment and Public Works.
 - 2009-03-05 — Sponsor introductory remarks on measure.
 (CR S2829-2830)
+- 2009-05-14 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-52.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-52.
+- 2009-07-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 117.